 - How long do I plan to own this home?
 (If you plan to sell soon, rising interest rates may not pose the problem they do if you plan to own the house for a long time.)

-Feel free to contact us with any questions you may have regarding this loan product.
+Feel free to contact us with any questions you may have regarding these loan products.

 This information is not intended to be an indication of loan qualification, loan approval or commitment to lend.
 Loans are subject to credit and property approval.
 Other limitations may apply and not all products are available in every state.
 Availability of programs is subject to change without notice.
 Please contact me for more information.